neuropoly/totalspineseg/README.md

 # TotalSpineSeg

 TotalSpineSeg is a tool for automatic instance segmentation of all vertebrae, intervertebral discs (IVDs), spinal cord, and spinal canal in MRI images.
 It is robust to various MRI contrasts, acquisition orientations, and resolutions.
-The model used in TotalSpineSeg is based on [nnUNet](https://github.com/MIC-DKFZ/nnUNet) as the backbone for training and inference.
+The model used in TotalSpineSeg is based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) as the backbone for training and inference.

 If you use this model, please cite our work:
 > Warszawer Y, Molinier N, Valošek J, Shirbint E, Benveniste PL, Achiron A, Eshaghi A and Cohen-Adad J. _Fully Automatic Vertebrae and Spinal Cord Segmentation Using a Hybrid Approach Combining nnU-Net and Iterative Algorithm_.
 Proceedings of the 32th Annual Meeting of ISMRM.
 2024

-Please also cite nnUNet since our work is heavily based on it:
+Please also cite nnU-Net since our work is heavily based on it:
 > Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211.

 ![Thumbnail](https://github.com/user-attachments/assets/2c1b1ff9-daaa-479f-8d21-01a66b9c9cb4)